INTO-CPS-Association/DTaaS/docker/README.md

   | localhost | deploy/config/client/env.local.js |
   | trial | deploy/config/client/env.trial.js |

+  This file has to be configured properly.

   Further explanation on the client configuration is available in [client config page](../../docs/admin/client/CLIENT.md).

+### Lib MS

+No configuration change is needed for a general use case to bring up the LibMS.

+In a specific case, you can change the configuration of the LibMS by editing the file:

+- deploy/config/lib.docker

+This is not recommended for a general use.
+It should be done with care, making relevant changes in all other related files, like the compose file being used.

 ### Caveat